 Cost: A theatre tour costs €9 (INR 635) and opera tickets start from €66 (INR 4,650).

 Being one of the most romantic things to do in Venice, the gondola ride is also a quintessential romantic thing for couples visiting here for the first time.
 While it might seem pricey at first, the delightful experience it offers totally makes up for it.
-Get cosy, hold hands, witness the beauty of the old palaces, local houses, and lifestyle as you row in the water, and savour the picturesque beauty around.
+Get cozy, hold hands, witness the beauty of the old palaces, local houses, and lifestyle as you row in the water, and savour the picturesque beauty around.

 Location: You can row along the Grand Canal or the quiet little canals.